graalvm/graalvm-demos/streams/README.md

-# Abstraction Without Regret When Running on GraalVM
+# Java Streams API Benchmark on GraalVM

 This demo shows how GraalVM efficiently removes abstractions from high-level programs.
 The `Streams.java` file contains a simple query implemented with the Java Streams API: